thetestgame/pyDroidDepot/README.md

 # Supported Droid Types

 * R Unit
-* C1 Unit
+* C Unit
 * B Unit (WIP)
 * BD Unit (WIP)

-Droids types that are marked as work in progress will function though they may have unexpected behaviour or may be missing functionality.
+Droid types that are marked as work in progress will function though they may have unexpected behaviour or may be missing functionality.

 ## Installation